aceatusc/SciSO/README.md

 python join.py
 ```

-This script takes no arguments, and simply performs a join between the `candidate_urls` and the `pub_urls` collections.
+This script takes no arguments, and simply performs a join between the `candidate_urls` and the `pub_urls` collections while aggregating any metadata found in duplicate entries.
 After this step, you should have a `pub_refs` collection in your database which contains the final SciSO dataset.

 ## 8. Exporting the finished dataset
 The SciSO dataset is provided as a jsonl file.
 This jsonl file can be generated from the `pub_refs` collection using `mongoexport`.